temetvince/x4/station_profiles.md

        - Ensure the Trading Station excludes any sector within 5 sectors of the Trading Station that contains a station you own with assigned traders.

 8. Use Fill and Empty profiles where appropriate

    - Use the Fill profile on stations you want to prioritize filling — Fill stations buy but do not sell.
    - Use the Empty profile on stations you want to prioritize emptying — Empty stations sell but do not buy.

+9. Build Storages for new stations outside your Warehouse/Factory range are best handled either with Extenders or with Fill Shortages behavior on traders.

+   - Use Extenders to increase the range of your traders and allow them to reach new station construction.
+   - Use Fill Shortages behavior on traders to ensure they prioritize new station construction.
+     - Requires two star Piloting skill.
+     - Range - Universe-wide.
+     - Start with Energy Cells, Claytronics, and Hull parts.
+     - Set to trade only within your empire.
+     - Can mimic.

 ### Profile Priorities